 Resetting itself as the Target Rule

-Additionally, you may consider adding a Full Reset System Action to reset the scheduled Rule itself.
-The Scheduled Rule requires a Disarm/Rearm just as any other notification.
-So you can either Rearm/Disarm it manually, or you could add an additional System Action so it resets itself after it runs, so it will run the following day.
+Consider adding a Full Reset System Action to reset the scheduled Rule.
+The Scheduled Rule requires a Disarm/Rearm, just as any other notification.
+So you can either Rearm/Disarm it manually or add an additional System Action so it resets itself after it runs so that it will run the following day.

 Logged data